 Spousal support isn’t as formulaic as child support.
 More than adultery, other elements factor into the amount.
 Financial need, the income of both spouses, the length of the marriage, job prospects, and earning potential; all of these and more take precedence over cheating.

-Judges don’t usually use spousal support as a punishment for misdeeds like infidelity.
+Judges don’t usually use spousal support to punish misdeeds like infidelity.
 That’s not what it is designed for.
 The intent is for both of you to emerge relatively sound and stable financially speaking.

 Related Reading: How Is Spousal Support Calculated in California?